gopher-snakes-2013/phase-2-guide/week-1/lightning-talks.md

 * How can I inform the user when active record validations fail?
 * What are merge conflicts and how do I fix them?
 * How do I use capybara to test sinatra?
-* What is the difference between abstraction and indirection?
 * What is the different ways to use the css position property?
 * What makes a good test?
 * What is rack anyway?